shgodoroja/thinkcocoa-blog/content/posts/saving-nsattributedstring-core-data.md

 ---
 ### Introduction
 Saving an attributed string in `Core Data` isn't a difficult job.
 While the `NSAttributedString` type it's not listed in the entity attribute's type list, you can:
-1. Set attribute's type to `Transformable`
+1. Set entity attribute's type to `Transformable`.
-2. Create a subclass of `NSSecureUnarchiveFromDataTransformer`
+2. Create a subclass of `NSSecureUnarchiveFromDataTransformer`, return `NSAttributedString.self` in `allowedTopLevelClasses` method.
+3. Register the new subclass of `NSSecureUnarchiveFromDataTransformer` before Core Data stack is initialized.
-3. Go back to `Core Data Model` editor, and update `Transformer` field of the attribute, with the class name from the previous step.
+4. Go back to `Core Data Model` editor, and update `Transformer` field of the attribute, with the class name from the previous step.

 That's everything you should usually do to store an attributed string in `Core Data`.
 However, I've encountered an interesting crash, after implementing this.